reema0814/Threat-Protection-with-XDR/Labguide/lab_11_use_repositories.md

 ### Task 3: Connect Sentinel to Azure DevOps

-1. Select the *Azure Portal*/*Microsoft Sentinel* tab in your browser.

 1. In Microsoft Sentinel, select **Repositories (Preview)** in the *Content Management* section.

 1. Select **+ Add new** button from the toolbar.